UnaryPlus/owenbechtel.com/blog/big-and-small-numbers/index.md

 So, using these definitions of "bigger" and "smaller", how should we define the absolute notions of "big" and "small"?
 Clearly, we must choose some positive value K, and define x to be "big" if and only if \|x\|&nbsp;>&nbsp;K. I assert that most natural choice for K is 1.
 That is, x is "big" if \|x\|&nbsp;>&nbsp;1, and "small" if \|x\|&nbsp;<&nbsp;1.
 The numbers 1 and -1 are neither big nor small.
 This definition is nice for several reasons.

-First, consider the following true statements.
+First, consider the following true statements:

 1. The additive identity, 0, is neither positive nor negative.
 2. The additive inverse of a positive number is negative; the additive inverse of a negative number is positive.